'This Is Unprecedented.' Why William Barr's Contempt of Congress Charge Matters

 There have been some instances of bipartisan cooperation in the House since the Democrats retook the gavel.
 Rep. Adam Schiff, who chairs the House Permanent Select Committee on Intelligence, has joined with ranking member Devin Nunes to request all materials from Mueller’s report.
 The two have twice sent joint letters to the Department of Justice, and, according to a committee aide, are prepared to start the subpoena process because there has been no compliance.

 But veterans of past fights between Congress and the executive branch don’t seem to hold out any hope that bipartisan cooperation from Congress will compel the Administration to cooperate.
 “It’s not not so much Republicans on one side and Democrats on the others,” said Kerry Kircher, who was House counsel for the Republican majority during the Obama Administration.
-“It’s that its much more of a ‘you are getting nothing approach’ of responding to congressional oversight, as opposed to ‘you’re gonna get something but we don’t think you should have more than what we’ve given you.'”
+“It’s that its much more of a ‘you are getting nothing approach’ of responding to congressional oversight, as opposed to ‘you’re [going to] get something but we don’t think you should have more than what we’ve given you.'”

 Kircher said this level of resistance is very different from what he worked with during the Obama Administration.
 “Nobody [in the executive branch] likes [congressional oversight].
 But heretofore everybody recognized it had its place,” he explained.
 “You mostly argued about degrees.
 It feels now we’re not arguing about degrees anymore.
 We’re arguing all or nothing … and that’s a significant escalation.”